By Jennifer Hannigan, CEO, Alliance Resource Group

-Entering a strong economic recovery period with a constrained talent pool and new levels of employee burnout, which may result in top talent looking for greener pastures, requires a strategic approach to retention in 2021.
+Entering a strong economic recovery period with a constrained talent pool and new levels of employee burnout may result in top talent looking for greener pastures.
+Retention requires a strategic approach.

 In this blog, we look at two top retention strategies for today’s market.
 Next week, we’ll round out the list with three additional ways to boost your retention.

 #1 The correlation between holistic employee wellbeing and engagement

 Employee wellbeing is more than physical health; a robust approach includes mental and emotional wellness, too.
 During the past year, ARG saw firsthand how the pandemic impacted employee wellbeing.
 Business leaders were given the opportunity to exercise empathy and truly understand the personal situations of their employees: managing children’s remote learning at home, caring for elder parents, balancing WFH with household responsibilities, falling ill and losing loved ones.

 As stewards of the employee experience and wellbeing, we learned how to listen more, become more flexible and be more human — traits identified in a recent Gallup employee engagement meta-analysis, “to maximize employee performance, leaders should care how well their employees’ psychological needs are being met and how they are evaluating and experiencing their lives, whether at work or at home.”